halfwit/demun/README.md

 # Demun - the dmenu daemon

-This listens on port 9997, and can be queried with dctl. the output of dctl can be passed to a dmenu / bemenu / rofi instance

 ## Wait, Why?

 I run some thin clients, which are at times physically disconnected with the media I want to populate a menu with.
 This facilitates locality-agnostic searches for content, as well as caching the content of sometimes expensive menu creation processes.
 On regular computers, these tend to hold very little to no penalty; but on a very low power machine, this makes or breaks usability.

+A simple `find ~/code -type f` on a bigger system, which is very convenient piped into a dmenu with a fuzzy match, would take upwards of 30 seconds on an Acer Aspire E15 I was working with.
+Now, a menu with > 10,000 entries was built, and runs instantly every time

 This was created in response to dsearch, available from me at https://github.com/halfwit/dsearch, to allow network transparent file selection on very slow machines such as rpis; as well to integrate cleanly with a networked plumber setup.

 ## Usage

+demun allows you to pre-compute menu entries, and share listings of file resources across the network.

 ### Dctl